Jamie Jean Schneider Domm

-If you’re short a graphic designer, some free tools like Canva can help you create simple infographics, adding a splash of color to your page, post, or feed, as well as informing and engaging your audience in a creative way.
+If you’re short a graphic designer, some free tools like Canva can help you create simple infographics, which add a splash of color to your page, post, or feed while informing and engaging your audience in a creative way.

-As the above infographic explains, infographics don’t just make your page more pleasant to look at—people actually google for infographics on certain topics.
+As the below infographic explains, infographics don’t just make your page more pleasant to look at—people actually search for infographics on certain topics.
 They’re also shared frequently on social media.
 Think of creative ways to use infographics for ministry, such as mapping out “How to Study the Bible for Beginners.”

 Audio content can include interviews, sermons, vocal essays, monologues, presentations, seminars, and more.
-Podcasts created from this audio content should be distributed as widely as possible, including on your website or uploaded to iTunes so users can subscribe (even if you’re already hosting through a provider such as SoundCloud, Blubrry, Google Drive, or archive.org, it’s worth uploading to other hosting platforms in addition.
-These simple audio files make for a highly shareable piece of content people can listen to while driving, walking, exercising, or cleaning their garage.
+Podcasts created from this audio content should be distributed as widely as possible, including on your website, iTunes, and other hosting platforms so users can subscribe.
+Even if you’re already hosting through a provider such as SoundCloud, Blubrry, Google Drive, or archive.org, it’s worth uploading to other hosting platforms in addition.
+These simple audio files are a highly shareable piece of content people can listen to while driving, walking, exercising, or cleaning their garage.

-Having podcasts with your organization’s name, or even a prominent personality associated with your organization, can do wonders for brand awareness, which ultimately benefits overall SEO.
+Having podcasts with your ministry’s name in the title, or hosted by a prominent personality associated with your ministry, can do wonders for brand awareness, which ultimately benefits overall SEO.

 Interactive content (quizzes, polls, calculators, etc.)

-This requires audience participation, making for a more memorable interaction with your organization.
+This type of content requires audience participation, making their interaction with your ministry far more memorable.

-You’ve probably seen various character quizzes on Facebook or Twitter, which are highly shareable because, to the audience, it feels like they’re sharing information about them, not about the organization that designed the quiz.
+You’ve probably seen various character quizzes on Facebook or Twitter.
+They are highly shareable because, to the audience, it feels like they’re sharing information about themselves, not about the organization that designed the quiz.

-There are several tools to help you create interactive content, such as qzzr, SurveyMonkey, Doodle, Vizia, and more.
+There are many tools that can help you create interactive content, including qzzr, SurveyMonkey, Doodle, Vizia, and more.

-This type of content can be important for supporting what Google refers to as an organization’s E-A-T (Expertise, Authority, Trustworthiness), while also providing yet another way for your audience to consume your content.
+This type of content can be important for building what Google refers to as an organization’s E-A-T (Expertise, Authority, Trustworthiness).
+At the same time, courses provide yet another way for your audience to consume your content.
 If your organization is qualified to teach even a simple skill that has value in your audience’s life (healthy cooking or practical discipleship tips), creating courses can bolster your content marketing and SEO, and become a relevant resource for your site visitors.
 Not only can this type of content boost your credibility, it can empower your audience for positive change.